-- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
+- Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy - 4.
+Parent/stakeholder consultation parents and any interested parties were invited to comment on the policy and discuss the policy (by email or by telephone) - 4.
 Ratification once amendments were made, the policy was shared with governors and ratified